microprediction/muid/docs/index.rst

      muid.mine()

 and wait, and wait, cool identifiers to come in.
-At time of writing it was possible to sell MUIDs with difficulty 11 for 7c a pop at https://algorithmia.com/algorithms/microprediction/mverify/docs ... but you'll first need to sign up for a free Algorithmia account at http://www.algorithmia.com/signup.
-If you'd like to mine and sell automatically check out https://github.com/microprediction/muid/blob/master/examples/mining_example.py and modify as you see fit.
+At time of writing it was possible to sell MUIDs with difficulty 11 for 7c a pop.
+That may have changed though.

 Comparison to bitcoin economics
 ===============================